 Healthcare License Compacts in Illinois: Where We Are, Where We’re Going

 Can you cross state lines with your Illinois license?
-Increasingly, states are becoming more flexible with the geographic requirements they impose upon healthcare professionals.
-We examine four healthcare compacts and their current status in Illinois: the medical, nursing, dental, and physical therapy compacts.
+We examine the medical, nursing, dental, and physical therapy compacts.
 Read on to learn about who supports them, who opposes them, and how they impact you.

 Over the past few years, many states have become more flexible on geographic licensing requirements for medical professionals, in part to increase the delivery of telehealth services and expand patient access to care.
 This flexibility has taken the form of agreements between multiple states, agreements known as “interstate compacts.”
 With a number of such interstate medical compacts in effect in parts of the United States, and more compacts currently being explored, interstate agreements will be a growing area of attention, especially for those who are looking to expand their practice beyond their original licensing state.